 No individual water supply system or sewage disposal system shall be permitted on any parcel unless such system is located, constructed, and equipped in accordance with the requirements of the State of Alaska, Department of Environmental Conservation (DEC).
-Approval to construct, install, or operate such systems must be obtained from DEC.
+Approval off such system shall be obtained from DEC.
+For more information regarding wells and water systems see: http://dec.alaska.gov/eh/dw/dwp/private-wells.

 These land offerings may have some restrictions on the types of sewage disposal systems allowed.
-For more information on a particular parcel, please refer to the survey plat and contact the appropriate DEC regional office.
+For more information on a parcel, please refer to the survey plat and contact the appropriate DEC regional office.
 If any such systems exist on parcels in these offerings, the State of Alaska makes no representations or warranties, expressed nor implied, concerning the existence or condition of such items.
 It is your responsibility to personally and thoroughly inspect the parcels prior to submitting a bid or application and buyers assume all responsibility for such items.
 Refer to the "Existing Improvements" and "Hazardous Materials and Potential Contaminants" sections of this brochure for additional information and disclaimers.